Affordable housing in London

 Client: Circle Housing Group, Clarion Homes Group

-Strettons provided valuation advice for this new residential development by Redrow Homes.
-Permission was obtained for extension, refurbishment, alteration and change of use of Northway House to a residential-led mixed use development of 149 flats.
-The completed scheme will have 11 shared ownership units and 3 commercial units.
-Two, three-bed flats were available at a minimum share of 25% equating to £124,375 - £175,000, but their next phase will be released here.
+Strettons provided valuation advice for this residential development by Redrow Homes.
+Permissions were for the extension, refurbishment, alteration and change of use of Northway House to a residential-led mixed use development of 149 flats.
+The scheme will have 11 shared ownership units and 3 commercial.
+Two, 3-bed flats were available at a minimum share of 25% equating to £124,375 - £175,000.

 Hornsey Depot, High Street, London N8

 We assessed the ‘package price’ agreement for the delivery of the s.106 affordable tenure housing, which is in the form 168 flats (94 shared ownership tenure & 74 affordable rent tenure) within the development of 438 residential units in a mix of private and affordable tenure housing along with retail space.
 The ‘package price’ agreement was in excess of £30m.